About

 Growing up in Buenos Aires (2007–2019)

-I was born and raised in the neighborhood of Caballito, Buenos Aires, Argentina, on August 2007, in a middle-class family with my brother, 3 years older than me, and two parents, both graduated system engineers from the UTN.
+I was born and raised in the neighborhood of Caballito, Buenos Aires, Argentina, in August 2007, in a middle-class family with my brother, 3 years older than me, and two parents, both graduated system engineers from the UTN.

 My life as a kid was fairly normal.
 Football has been my favorite sport, and Minecraft my favorite video game.
 I started playing football at a club when I was 7 and stayed there for 5 years.
-At around 10, I have a very clear memory, lying in my bed upside down, daydreaming about becoming a professional player when I grew up.
+At around 10, I have a clear memory, lying in my bed upside down, daydreaming about becoming a professional player when I grew up.
 However, I wasn't built for that: even though I had a healthy lifestyle, I was quite skinny and rather pale.
-I used to think that was just normal for me, until years later I realized it was not.
+I used to think that was just normal for me, until years later I realized it was not...

 Discovering programming (2020–2023)

 I've really enjoyed building stuff, so I continued to develop more projects.
-Until the age of 16, I kept building personal projects, including, among others: a speedrun platformer game Jueguito Piola, made with Godot Engine, which triggered competition among my classmates; a game discovery app Game Finder, made with Dart & Flutter, which reached 1k+ downloads on the Google Play Store and keeps getting new users every day; and an online, real-time, multiplayer game Biome Fighters, made with Python & FastAPI and Godot Engine, which led me to participate in BackdropBuild v3.
-Regarding Game Finder, it was surprising: the only advertising of the app was its presence on the store and me sharing it to my reduced group of friends; nevertheless, it's been growing (even without updates) since then.
+Until the age of 16, I kept building personal projects, including, among others: a speedrun platformer game Jueguito Piola, made with Godot Engine, which triggered competition among my classmates; a game discovery app Game Finder, made with Dart & Flutter, which has reached 2,000+ downloads on the Google Play Store and keeps getting new users every day; and an online, real-time, multiplayer game Biome Fighters, made with Python & FastAPI and Godot Engine, which led me to participate in BackdropBuild v3.
+Regarding Game Finder, it was surprising: the only advertising of the app was its presence on the store and me sharing it with my reduced group of friends; nevertheless, it's been growing (even without updates) since then.

 That's how I learned to program, basically; I used to decide to build X, which required me to learn Y in the process, and I'd also try to make each project different than the previous one in terms of learning, so each of them could teach me something new.
 Besides, as I grew up during my teens, my interest shifted increasingly more to programming.